 When you own a business, your top priority is to please your customers and make sales.
 With evolving technology and digital payments, most things have become cashless and contactless.
-Online payment security plays a major role in running a business successfully.
+Online payment security plays a significant role in running a business successfully.
 That’s why PCI compliance is used to ensure the safety of online payment methods.

 What is PCI compliance?

-Payment Card Industry Data Security Standards (PCI DSS) compliance, or simply referred to as PCI compliance is a set of standard guidelines for the companies to manage and secure credit card information in a secure environment to protect both the customer and the merchant.
+Payment Card Industry Data Security Standards (PCI DSS) compliance, or referred to as PCI compliance is a set of standard guidelines for the companies to manage and secure credit card information in a secure environment to protect both the customer and the merchant.

 PCI compliance was established by the Payment Card Industry Security Standards Council (PCI SSC) which was formed in 2006 by top credit card companies in the world including Visa, Mastercard, Discover, JCB International and American Express with an effort to protect credit card data from theft and fraud.

 Why PCI compliance is necessary

 Companies that follow and achieve PCI DSS are considered to be PCI compliant.
 Companies being PCI compliant reduce data breaches and prevent hacks by protecting cardholders’ data, avoiding fine and improving brand reputation.